 2 In 1-quart bowl, whisk together flour, cocoa, baking powder and salt.

 3 In 2-quart glass measure, microwave butter for 2 minutes, or until melted.
 Stir in sugar, vanilla and espresso powder.
 Add eggs, one at a time, beating well after each addition.
 Add flour mixture to wet mixture; beat until well blended.

 4 Pour into prepared pan.
-Bake at 350 for 25 minutes, or just until brownies begin to pull away from sides of pan.
+Bake for 25 minutes, or just until brownies begin to pull away from sides of pan.
 Do not overbake.
 I'll say that again: Do not overbake.
 Cool completely before cutting into squares (24 in rectangular pan or 25 in 11-inch square pan).
 Brownies will keep for several days at room temperature in airtight container with wax paper between layers.